kc0bfv/blog.notmet.net/content/post/rust-number-conversion.md

 ## So What

 The concept of `as` should be harder to type than two letters and two spaces.
-And it should have a look/feel that screams at the programmer scrolling past.
+And it should have a look/feel that screams at the programmer as they go scrolling past.

 Using `as` should not be the main recommendation in Rust by Example - it should be in the annex.
 From/Into methods and TryFrom/TryInto methods should be the default, easiest, and most-recommended way to convert integers.